griptape-ai/griptape-docs/docs/griptape-tools/official-tools/rest-api-client.md

 pipeline.add_tasks(
     ToolkitTask(
-        "Get the title of post 1.",
+        "Output the title of post 1.",
         tools=[posts_client],
     ),
     ToolkitTask(
-        "Get the titles of all posts.",
+        "Output the titles of all posts.",
         tools=[posts_client],
     ),
     ToolkitTask(